Please login to continue

 Q: What can I mail to my child?

 You may send cards, letters, or photos that fit in a standard size envelope.
-The children really enjoy receiving items such as stickers and bookmarks.
 Please do not send packages or money to Africa, as they could incur customs and collections fees upon arrival in the country that may exceed the value of the contents.
+Checks and traveler's checks drawn from American banks cannot be cashed in Africa.

-Q: How can I send a gift or something larger than stickers/bookmarks to my sponsored child?
+Q: Can I send a birthday or Christmas gift to my child?

-A: If you would like to contribute extra money ($20 per year) to your child for birthday and Christmas gifts, that will help cover the cost for the Rafiki Village to purchase something locally.
-All children get gifts of the same amount from their sponsors to provide equity between them.
+A: Day students may not receive gifts.
+An extra $20 per year may be contributed to the account of children in the orphan care program to help cover the cost for the Rafiki Village to purchase birthday and Christmas gifts locally.
+All orphans in a Rafiki Village receive gifts of the same amount from their sponsors to ensure equity between them.
 If you want to send something special, send pictures of your family or interesting places you see and visit.
 The children love to learn more about your life!

 Q: How far in advance should I send birthday and Christmas cards?